 A discovery that I made recently (see my healthy brownies for more details) is that mayonnaise can be used to replace butter or spread and cuts the fat content and the calories by a notable amount.
 You might want to watch the salt though, and increase the sugar by 10% to counteract the saltiness that it brings to the table.

-In July was asked to sample Truvia, a calorie-free, all-natural sweetener that is three times as sweet as cane sugar.
+In 2012 I was asked to sample Truvia, a calorie-free, all-natural sweetener that is three times as sweet as cane sugar.
 The whole thing is calorie-free carbohydrate, so it eventually will be broken down into sugars just like the carbohydrates in bread and even vegetables, but because it is calorie free I wouldn't worry too much about all that if I were you.
 It tastes just like sugar when used in baking and has a wonderful toffee aroma, but the baking guidelines state that you need to reduce the temperature by 10C and increase baking time by about 10 mins.
 For more about my experience with Truvia, take a look at the post on Chocolate Cupcakes With Buttercream Icing.

 - Butternut Squash Cupcakes